Conda on Biowulf

 Install fresh conda env in /data/$USER/mymamba and generate conda init_file as ~/bin/mymamba

-Remove the "conda init" code from shell startup file when conda env at /data/$USER/conda
+Remove the "conda init" code from your shell startup file when conda env at /data/$USER/conda

 Add "conda init" to ~/bin/myminiconda for customized env